By Leslie Babinski

 I was very impressed with Dr. Moore-Lawrence.
 She was extremely welcoming, and I could tell she had given some thought to what I could experience in my short time as principal.
 I quickly caught on to the breadth of her principal duties when we started our classroom visits during the tornado drill that morning.

-After the tornado drill ended, and students and teachers returned to the business of academics, we stopped by several classrooms.
 I noticed during each classroom visit that Dr. Moore-Lawrence was taking notes on her phone.
 She later explained that she’s writing one positive observation and one constructive piece of feedback that she can email the teacher about his or her classroom later that day.
 She explained that teachers have come to expect her feedback, and she is even careful about her body language when visiting a classroom.

-She walks fast in between classrooms and brings lots of energy.
+She walks fast in between classroom visits and brings lots of energy.
 As we walk, she stops to greet students we pass in the hallway.
 She knows each one by name.
 She clearly enjoys her interactions with students, which she told me she considers among the best parts of her job.

 Dr. Moore-Lawrence is well-versed in every aspect of Bethesda Elementary – from student safety to curriculum implementation.
 She explained that when she first came on board nine years ago, her strategy was to begin with addressing big picture things, such as school culture and structures and routines, in order to create a strong foundation.